lux4rd0/weatherflow-collector/README.md

 Enable file logger (default: False).

-#### *Note - If a change is made to the location details of your WeatherFlow device (such as station name, public name, longitude, latitude, etc.) - please rerun the `generate_docker-compose.sh` script or manually update the environmental variables to match.*
+#### *Note - If a change is made to the location details of your WeatherFlow device (such as station name, public name, longitude, latitude, etc.) - please restart the docker container to pick up the changes.

 ## Obtaining Your Tempest Authentication Token